2083008/GhostChess/README.md

 Responsiveness of the system.
 How long the system will take to move a piece.
-Latency permitted for the piece -> dependant on where the piece has to move ( Sampling rate of 2Hz? for board state of 64 elements Bus Protocol?
+Latency permitted for the piece -> dependant on where the piece has to move ( Sampling rate of 2Hz for board state of 64 elements.
+Thread will poll the board every 2Hz and check for changes/validate and make sure user has moved a piece correctly then the engine will respond.
+Bus Protocol, communicating to motor drivers.
 Channels?
 1
-Kernel or userspace + why
+Kernel space usage was not deemed necessary since the latencies were in the order of seconds/ms. For simpicity and faster development time then staying in user space was preferred.
-data flow (formats, latencies, processing and conversions) Buffering and sample size
+Data flow  is shown in the [software diagram](Docs/Software_flow_diagram.png) (formats, latencies, processing and conversions)
-  -> latency introduced from buffering?
-Postprocessing of data and how that introduces latencies / processor load?
-  -> Post processing of the data (sample rates sufficiently slow perhaps)

-Threads/ load distributing ? ensure responsiveness

-QT GUI permitted refresh rate and latency introduced (may not be so much of an issue since our sample rates are slow)

-Structure software in classes, associated unit tests
+Buffers for the move history of the game as well as the engines returned moves are stored.

+Threads operate for fetching the user input for the CLI as well.
+The board array will also be updated using a thread executed at 2Hz.

 ### Team Roles <a name="team_roles"></a>
 * Alex Angelov - 3D Pieces Modelling, Board Production, Position Sensing and Related Software